markhorgan/click-thru-prototype/README.md

 # Click-Thru Prototype

-A Sketch plugin that creates a HTML click-through prototype of a responsive website design so you can give your clients an idea what the website will look like.
+A Sketch plugin that creates a HTML click-through prototype of a website design so you can give your clients an idea what the website will look like.

 ## Installation